LaszloLueck/libping.net/README.md

 In the following, there are only the changed results described:
 - AddressFamily -> ok, we ping in ipv4 manner
 - TTL -> The pinged host send us a value how many hops he is away from our client.
 This one must interpreted as 64 - 58 = 6 + 1 Why + 1?
 In this case the pinged host does'nt know about our internal network.
 He knows only our public router.
 If you have a very complicated company net with a lot of internal routing, the value could be much higher.
+Probably I think, this could be the reason, why the response ttl does not work with ipv6.
+With an ipv6-address, the client is able to be the endpoint, there is no network router.
+Same goes for intermediate hops.
 - Type -> Aha, in ipv4 the Type for a valid echo reply is 0 (in ipv6 it is 129).
 The other changed things are more debugging things and i did'nt explain that.
 See in the rfc-792 if it is importand for you.